 - (b) A timely renewal application is one that is: - (1) Submitted at least nine (9) months prior to the date of the expiration of this permit; and - (2) If the date postmarked on the envelope or certified mail receipt, or affixed by the shipper on the private shipping receipt, is on or before the date it is due.
-If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due. - (c) If the Permittee submits a timely and complete application for renewal of this permit, the source's failure to have a permit is not a violation of 326 IAC 2-7 until IDEM, OAQ takes final action on the renewal application, except that this protection shall cease to apply if, subsequent to the completeness determination, the Permittee fails to submit by the deadline specified in writing by IDEM, OAQ any additional information identified as being needed to process the application.
+If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due. - (c) If the Permittee submits a timely and complete application for renewal of this permit, the source's failure to have a permit is not a violation of 326 IAC 2-7 until IDEM, OAQ takes final action on the renewal application, except that this protection shall cease to apply if, subsequent to the completeness determination, the Permittee fails to submit by the deadline specified, pursuant to 326 IAC 2-7-4(a)(2)(D), in writing by IDEM, OAQ any additional information identified as being needed to process the application.

-B.18 Permit Amendment or Modification [326 IAC 2-7-11][326 IAC 2-7-12]

-(a) Permit amendments and modifications are governed by the requirements of 326 IAC 2-7-11 or 326 IAC 2-7-12 whenever the Permittee seeks to amend or modify this permit. (b) Any application requesting an amendment or modification of this permit shall be submitted to:
+- B.17 Permit Amendment or Modification [326 IAC 2-7-11][326 IAC 2-7-12] - Permit amendments and modifications are governed by the requirements of 326 IAC 2-7-11 or 326 IAC 2-7-12 whenever the Permittee seeks to amend or modify this permit. - (b) Any application requesting an amendment or modification of this permit shall be submitted to: